Penile Implant (Inflatable Penile Prosthesis) for Treatment of ED: Top Specialist in NYC

 Penile implants come in 2 varieties: inflatable penile prosthesis – we use the most sophisticated 3-piece penile prosthesis that includes a reservoir and a pump.
 Inflatable penile prosthesis (IPP) provides the most natural option with the penis flaccid (non-erect) until the man decides to activate the prosthesis.

-Non-inflatable, also known as a semirigid penile prosthesis is also a good option especially for men with limited hand function (limited dexterity) such as men with arthritis in the hands, men with history of paralysis or stroke, men with multiple sclerosis or other neurological conditions which make it challenging to manipulate the pump.
+Non-inflatable, also known as a semirigid penile prosthesis is also a good option especially for men with limited hand function (limited dexterity) such as men with arthritis in the hands, men with a history of paralysis or stroke, men with multiple sclerosis or other neurological conditions which make it challenging to manipulate the pump.

 What You Need To Know: